akovac35/Logging/README.md

 ### Logger helper

-This library provides a static generic helper class ```LoggerHelper<T>``` using which it is possible to log application startup events or use it for straightforward logging inside types without having to inject a logger instance:
+This library provides a static generic helper class ```LoggerHelper<T>``` using which it is possible to log application startup events or perform limited logging inside types without having to inject a logger instance:

 ```cs
 using com.github.akovac35.Logging;